Strassner/lukes-dotnet-library/README.md

-Just testing & learning .NET Entity Framework, using MVC architecture with razor pages as the view.
+# Just testing & learning .NET Entity Framework, using MVC architecture with razor pages as the view.
+# Not properly documented / commented yet.